aykutag/Playground/java/README.md

 - TakeWhile
 - Skip
 - SkipWhile
+- Iter
+- Iteri

-Functionality that can serve as a general base for functional programming in Java (using JDK 8 with lambdas).
+Functionality that can serve as a general base for functional programming with Iterables in Java (using JDK 8 with lambdas).

 Example
 ---